So This Is College: Plot

 Biff and Eddie, two college classmates at the University of Southern California, are life-long friends, fraternity brothers, and members of the football team.
 Although they make a vow at the beginning of their senior year that they will no longer allow their pursuit of girls to get into the way of their friendship, they soon break their vow when both fall for pretty Babs Baxter, a popular co-ed.
 Vying for her affections, Biff and Eddie play pranks on each other that soon causes a serious breach in their relationship.
-When Eddie finally realizes that Biff wants to marry Babs, he decides to step aside for the sake of their friendship, but at the season's big football game, both realize that Babs has merely been toying with them she introduces them to her fiancé Bruce.
+When Eddie realizes Biff wants to marry Babs, he steps aside for the sake of their friendship, but at the season’s big football game, both men overhear Babs speaking with her fiancé, Bruce Nolan, who questions why she is wearing the fraternity pins given to her by Eddie and Biff; Babs dismisses them as meaningless and asks Bruce to return them, revealing to the boys that she has been toying with them all along.
 After winning the game, Biff and Eddie decide never again to let girls come between them—until they see another pretty girl in the park.